uhcs2320/hwSix/README.md

 * Each input file can fit in main memory (not larger than 10kb).
 * You can assume a maximum number of 1299 lines in the input file.
+* There will be only one tree (that is, only one root node).

 ## Requirements